DNXLabs/terraform-aws-organization/README.md

 # terraform-aws-organization

-Terraform module to create a simple  AWS Organization.

-This module requires:
- - Terraform Version >=0.12.20

-This module verifies if the AWS organization exists, if not, It creates.

 [![Lint Status](https://github.com/DNXLabs/terraform-aws-organization/workflows/Lint/badge.svg)](https://github.com/DNXLabs/terraform-aws-organization/actions)
 [![LICENSE](https://img.shields.io/github/license/DNXLabs/terraform-aws-organization)](https://github.com/DNXLabs/terraform-aws-organization/blob/master/LICENSE)

+This Terraform module creates a simple  AWS Organization.

+Deploy this module to your _master_ account.

+This module verifies if the AWS organization exists, if not, It creates.

+This module creates:
+- Identity and Access Management(IAM) policies for the organization

 ## Usage